guidefari/here_hugo/apps/v2/src/content/note/effective.md

 export const runtimeLive = ManagedRuntime.make(MainLive);
 ```

-`runtimeLive.runPromise(program)` then runs the program against an already-constructed service map.
-The DB pool opens once at startup, not per request.

-On shutdown you call `runtimeLive.dispose()` and every layer's release logic runs in order.
+`runtimeLive.runPromise(program)` uses that runtime.
+The DB pool opens once at startup.
+On shutdown, `runtimeLive.dispose()` runs each layer's release logic in order.

-Tests skip the long-lived runtime and provide a layer inline.
-The program is the same, only the layer changes:
+In tests, I provide a layer inline:

 ```ts
 import { it, expect } from "@effect/vitest";